 Sure, royals are used to staying in Palaces and luxury digs when they travel abroad, but there are certainly some exceptions.
-For example, trip to Nepal on March 20 – he'll be staying with a local family instead.
+For example, Prince Harry has other plans for his trip to Nepal on March 20 – he'll be staying with a local family instead.

 The Prince, 31, will sleep in a small, rural home in a remote hillside village, a Palace source has told HELLO!.

 CLICK HERE FOR FULL GALLERY Prince Harry will travel to Nepal in the Spring Photo: Getty Images

 The reason why Harry wants such a different experience is the fact that he "has been moved by the stories of resilience of the Nepali people following the earthquakes last year," a spokesman said in a statement.

 The former Army captain will be staying in the Pokhara region with a family that has ties with the famed Gurkha military regiment, whose soldiers are drawn from Nepal.
 His spokesman continued: "Prince Harry is hugely appreciative of this invitation, which will further enable him to deepen his understanding of the Gurkhas."

 Harry, 31, seen here in 2015 at the bicentenary celebrations of Nepalese Gurkha soldiers in London, will stay with a local family in a small, rural home Photo: Getty Images

 Part of the reason for visiting the country is so that so veteran Prince Harry can salute "the extraordinary bravery and commitment that Gurkhas have shown in the last 200 years", says his spokesman.

 Harry's spring visit was announced earlier this year and is being undertaken at the request of Her Majesty's Government.
 It will see him follow in the footsteps of his father Prince Charles and his grandparents Queen Elizabeth and the Duke of Edinburgh, who have all carried out official visits to the region.